Find us at:

 Jason’s vision to revolutionise the approach to secondary schooling by providing a safe, inclusive and progressive form of education for young people has been the drive behind building Arcadia College a new school at Robina and the opening of the Spot Academy at Parkinson.
 He has also expanded the organisation’s services through the introduction of a Government funded youth employment program called Gen Z Employment.

-Trina is a well-respected business owner operator of the L & M Group of Companies and an experienced, qualified non- executive director with a background in training, education, sport, employment, retail and governance.
+Trina is a well-respected business owner of the L & M Group of Companies and an experienced, qualified non- executive director with a background in training, education, sport, employment, retail and governance (BHMS, GMQ,FAICD JP (Qual)).

-Trina’s business interests are located on the both the Gold and Sunshine Coasts and Wollongong.
-Highly sought after for both her business and governance acumen, she is the past Chair of the Australian Institute of Company Directors (AICD) Gold Coast committee.
-She is also Chair of Ohana for Youth and the Spot Academy, Trina sits on the board of The Gold Coast Sporting Hall of Fame, Sports Gold Coast and Gold Coast United Ltd. Trina co- founded Women in Power to mentor other women and is a member of the Qld Governments Mentoring for Growth.
+Trina’s business interests are located on both the Gold and Sunshine Coasts and Wollongong.
+Highly sought after for both her business and governance acumen, she is on the board of TAFE Qld, is the past Chair and Fellow of the Australian Institute of Company Directors (AICD) Gold Coast committee.
+She is also Chair of Ohana for Youth and the Spot Academy; Trina sits on the board of The Gold Coast Sporting Hall of Fame and Sports Gold Coast.
+Trina co-founded Women in Power to mentor other women and is a member of the Qld Government’s Mentoring for Growth.

 Trina’s volunteering has seen accolades as an Outstanding Volunteer to the Indigenous Community and has received a 20 year Leadership Award from the City of Gold Coast.
 She is an avid advocate for youth education and development and Gold Coast sport and business.